nxskok/pasias/docs/13-dates-and-times.md

-so they really are all equal, all 500 of them.\endnote{The computer scientists among you will note that I shouldn't have done this, because `diff1` through `diff3` are double-precision decimal numbers, so I should have tested their equality with `lenfol` and `los` by working out the absolute differences and testing whether they were all *small*.
-On consulting the help for `all.equal`, though, I find that it *does* work properly, because it actually tests whether the things being compared differ by less than a quantity `tolerance` which defaults to $1.5\times 10^{-8}$, and if they do it calls them equal.
-This is all tied in with the difference between integers and decimal numbers as they are represented on a
-computer: exactly and approximately, respectively.
-A double-precision number has about 16 significant digits of accuracy;
-equal things won't have all 16 digits equal, most likely, but they would be expected to have at least 8 of those digits the same.
+so they really are all equal, all 500 of them.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">The computer  scientists among you will note that I shouldn't have done this,  because *diff1* through *diff3* are double-precision  decimal numbers, so I should have tested their equality with  *lenfol* and *los* by working out the absolute  differences and testing whether they were all *small*.
+On  consulting the help for *all.equal*, though, I find that it  *does* work properly, because it actually tests whether the  things being compared differ by less than a quantity  *tolerance* which defaults to 0.000000015, and if  they  do it calls them equal.
+This is all tied in with the difference  between integers and decimal numbers as they are represented on a  computer: exactly and approximately, respectively.
+A  double-precision number has about 16 significant digits of accuracy;  equal things won't have all 16 digits equal, most likely, but they  would be expected to have at least 8 of those digits the  same.
 CSCA08 stuff, I imagine.
-This is where you can casually toss around terms like "machine epsilon".
+This is where you can casually toss  around terms like *machine epsilon*.
 Oh!
 I just realized  something.
-You know how very very small P-values are shown in R as `<2.2e-16`? *That's* the machine epsilon,
+You know how very very small P-values are shown in R as  *<2.2e-16*? *That's* the machine epsilon.
-$2.2 \times 10^{-16}$.
 Anything smaller than that is  indistinguishable from zero, and you can't have a P-value be  *exactly* zero.
-The default `tolerance` I mentioned above is the square root of this, which is normally used for such things.}
+The default *tolerance* I mentioned  above is the square root of this, which is normally used for such  things.</span>